 Where in the world are the Cook Islands?

-A quick check of Google maps will verify the fact that I truly am in the middle of nowhere here in the beautiful South Pacific.
+A quick check of Google maps on your phone will verify that I truly am in the middle of nowhere here in the vast South Pacific.

-Most of the islands’ population of roughly 18,000 residents live on the main island of Rarotonga.
+Most of the islands’ population (roughly 18,000 residents) lives on the main island of Rarotonga.
 That’s also where you’ll find the international airport, where all international visitors arrive.

 Where to Stay on Rarotonga

-My biggest concern was the lack of air-conditioning.
-This didn’t seem like a big deal since I wouldn’t be in the room much.
-But I worried it might be too hot to sleep at night (I freely admit to princess-like tendencies when it comes to air-conditioning).
+My biggest concern is the lack of air-conditioning.
+Probably not a big deal since I won’t be in the room much.
+But I worry it might be too hot to sleep at night (I freely admit to princess-like tendencies when it comes to air-conditioning).

-So, when I finally arrived at my room around 1:30am, I was pleasantly surprised by how cool it was with the fan on.
+So, when I finally arrive at my room around 1:30am, I am pleasantly surprised by how cool it is with the fan on.

 Another climate-control crisis narrowly averted.